Mumble-SRL/MBurger-iOS/Readme.md

 # Usage

 All the interactions with the SDK will be trought the `NKManager` singleton class.
+All the api calls have a plurarl/singular version so for example you can retrieve the list of blocks of the project or you can retrieve a single block giving its id.

 # Project